If you would like a hard copy of the Dual Credit Instructor Handbook, please contact the Office of Dual Credit.

 Dual Credit Instructor Requirements

-If you are interested in becoming a dual credit instructor, please contact one of our dual credit contacts:
+If you are interested in becoming a dual credit instructor, please contact the Dual Credit Office.

-You will need to fax the following credentials:
+You will need to submit the following credentials:

 A high school instructor is approved to teach dual credit courses by the appropriate JJC department chair.